Is this the world’s best McDonald’s restaurant?

 2011: McMakeover

-The fast food giant undertook a massive store-by-store makeover from 2011 – the biggest in the company’s history – transforming it from a kids' fast food joint into a family restaurant.
-Out went the fibreglass tables, industrial steel chairs and neon interiors and in came wooden tables, faux leather chairs and a more muted colour palette.
+The fast food giant undertook a massive store-by-store makeover from 2011 omwards – the biggest in the company’s history – transforming it from a kids' fast food joint into a family restaurant.
+Out went the fibreglass tables, industrial steel chairs and neon interiors, and in came wooden tables, faux leather chairs and a more muted colour palette.
 Pictured here is a renovated McDonald's in Canada, 2011.

 2014: self-serve kiosks

 Customers who didn’t want to line up to order their meal were given another option in late 2014, when self-serve kiosks were introduced.
-The new technology meant that instead of ordering from a cashier, customers could use the touchscreens to place their order and pay, before picking food up from the counter.
+The new technology meant that instead of ordering from a cashier, customers could use touchscreens to place their order and pay, before picking food up from the counter.

 2014: Create Your Taste

 With the rollout of self-serve kiosks in 2014, a new campaign called Create Your Taste was introduced.
 This meant customers could build their own burger from more than 30 premium ingredients.
-Options on offer included caramelised grilled onions, chilli lime tortilla strips, guacamole and jalapeños, as well as different buns.
+Options on offer included caramelised grilled onions, chilli-lime tortilla strips, guacamole and jalapeños, as well as different buns.
 However, it slowed down operations and customers complained it was too expensive.
 It ended in 2016.

 2015: all day breakfast